NTIA/scos-sensor/README.md

 The SCOS sensor is a RESTful API for any sensor that can be controlled via python.

-It provides:
+Features:
-  - ready-made containers for x86 and arm32v7 hardware
+  - Ready-made containers for x86 and arm32v7 hardware
-  - TODO
+  - An easy-to-use front end that subverts the need for client code to send http requests.
+  - Remote sensor deployment and administration via Foreman and Puppet.

 Browsable API
 -------------
-The API provides a browsable front-end through which all valid requests can be made, and all operations performed.
+The API provides a browsable front end through which all valid requests can be made, and all operations performed.

 All endpoints are easily discoverable, and it's simple